NoBrainerORM/nobrainer.io/docs/dirty_tracking.md

 When a field was not previously set, and then set to `nil`, NoBrainer will report no change even though the value has technically changed.
 This is a bit sad, but there is no `undefined` value in Ruby like in javascript.
-If you'd like to make a suggestion, please open a Github issue :)
+If you'd like to make a suggestion, please open a GitHub issue :)

 NoBrainer uses dirty tracking to do efficient model updates.
 Only the attributes that changed are sent to the database.
 Read more about